dineshpinto/qudi-hira-analysis/README.md

 # qudiamond-analysis

- A reproducible and transparent toolkit to analyze experimental data from a single qubit scanning probe microscope.
+ A reproducible and transparent toolkit to analyze experimental data from an imaging magnetometer in diamond.

 **Transparency** is achieved using Jupyter notebooks, which mix analysis code and figures along with written texts.
 The toolkit itself is built entirely on free and open-source software (FOSS).